Korbeil/phpstan-generic-rules/README.md

 - You should not have `var_dump`, `exit` or `die` function calls
 - If you have `symfony/var-dumper`, you should not have `dump` or `die` function calls

+### MbString rules

+- You should use multibyte string function when it exists

 ## Installation

 We assume that [PHPStan](https://github.com/phpstan/phpstan) is already installed in your project.